sobolevae/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 The project data may currentry exist in the working directory (in a -zip.file or already unzipped).
 The following code checks if the *activity.csv* file already exist, if it doesn't, checks the existence of *activity.zip* file and upzips it.
 If there is neither *activity.csv* nor *activity.zip* the archive *activity.zip* will be downloded from the project resource and unzipped.
 As soon as the data file existence is confirmed, the data is loaded into **act_data** variable.
-The class of the varaible will be "data.frame" class.
+The class of the varaible will be of "data.frame" class.

 ```r
 dataURL <- "https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip"